 - 5.3.1 All isolation of fire alarm system / draining of sprinkler system require "Isolation of Fire Alarm System/Draining of Sprinkler System" permit.
-The "Isolation of Fire Alarm System/Draining of Sprinkler System" permit shall be applied in this shall be done at least 7 working days before the work is expected to commence.
-When the work needs to be carried out urgently, CAG AES Division HQ [Tel No.: 6541 2535 (Changi)/6481 3377 (Seletar) during office hours] or Fire Station 1 [Tel: 6541 2526 (Changi)/6481 3377 (Seletar) during non-office hours] shall be notified and approval sought. - 5.3.2 Hot Works shall not be allowed without the appropriate permit and applications can be applied in https://oc.changiairport.com - 5.3.3 The fire alarm isolation and hot work permits lists the various fire safety requirements involving isolation of fire alarm system / draining of sprinkler system and doing hot works in CAG managed buildings.
+The "Isolation of Fire Alarm System/Draining of Sprinkler System" permit shall be applied in this shall be done at least 14 working days before the work is expected to commence.
+When the work needs to be carried out urgently, CAG AES Division HQ [Tel No.: 6541 2535 (Changi)/6481 3377 (Seletar) during office hours] or Fire Station 1 [Tel: 6541 2526 (Changi)/6481 3377 (Seletar) during non-office hours] shall be notified and approval sought. - 5.3.2 Hot works shall not be allowed without the approval of permit.
+Applications can be applied in https://oc.changiairport.com. - 5.3.3 The fire alarm isolation and hot work permits lists the various fire safety requirements involving isolation of fire alarm system / draining of sprinkler system and doing hot works in CAG managed buildings.
 (See Appendix 1-5 AESs Fire Alarm Isolation and Hot Work Manual Permits) The tenants shall not conduct any business operations at its tenanted premises, and the contractors and/or subcontractors engaged by the tenants shall not carry out any works in the tenanted premises, if such business operations or works (as the case may be) are not in compliance with any of the above-mentioned fire safety requirements.
 Non- compliance to the above-mentioned fire safety requirements resulting in false fire alarm activations and/or turnout of AES resources may result in a service charge being imposed on owners, tenants or any contractors or sub-contractors engaged by them as listed in this Fire Safety Manual.
 (See Appendix 1-4- Sample of AES Service Charge Form)

-5.3.4 Incumbent building maintenance contractors shall maintain constant supervision of all Fire Alarm isolations and forward photo evidence of start and normalization of Fire Alarm systems.
-All notifications to AES shall be sent to Fire Prevention Section duty personnel mobile phone @ 9639 3843

-CAG Project officers should ensure their contractors provided photo evidence of hotworks commencement as well as 30 minutes post hotworks standby to Fire Prevention Section duty personnel mobile phone @ 9639 3843.
+- 5.3.4 Incumbent building maintenance contractors shall maintain constant supervision of all Fire Alarm isolations and forward photo evidence of start and normalization of Fire Alarm systems.
+All notifications to AES shall be sent to Fire Prevention Section duty officer mobile phone @ 9639 3843 - 5.3.5 CAG Project Offices shall ensure their contractor provide photo and video evidence of hot works commencement as well as ensure 30 minutes post hot work standby to Fire Prevention Section duty personnel mobile phone @ 9639 3843.
+AES FPS will conduct un-announced checks at the hot work sites.